 The Garage Brothers take on a job for a rocketeer with something special in his driveway.
 Once they crack into the garage, Kraig needs to figure out how to handle and what to do with an 11-foot rocket.
 Will it explode, fly, or send profits soaring?

 A small garage stuffed with children's hand-me-downs gives way to some unexpected discoveries, including an awesome piece of JFK memorabilia dating back to his presidential campaign.
-And if you like Christmas this is one's for you; the crew discovers rare and valuable ornaments.
+Then, the crew discovers rare and valuable Christmas ornaments.

 Kraig gets called to an unusual job by some especially unusual clients.
 This enormous space is packed so tight the Garage Brothers can barely move.
 But the payoff is worth the hard work; Kraig discovers the biggest vintage sign he's ever found, an amethyst crystal egg and memorabilia from one of fiction's most popular wizards.

 Kraig cleans a small shed packed with big potential.
 During the cleanout they discover the RMS Titanic, an old-school G.I.
 Joe and an opportunity for a little target practice.
 They also find a 20-dollar gold coin potentially worth more than $100,000!

 Kraig discovers a slew of items he's never come across before, including a mysterious item he cannot identify without help, a bible more than 300-years-old, and an antique toaster that really stands apart.
 Tony discovers a new passion and Ron masterminds an amazing renovation that really rocks and rolls.

 Kraig and the gang discover a knife crafted out of buffalo bones and an ivory box that might be worth thousands, but are they legal to sell?
 They even uncover propaganda posters intended to incite riots.
 The only thing more shocking than the posters' meaning is their value.